Help steer the ship

 A key diversity and inclusion initiative is the 40:40:20 Pledge, where we aim to have a range of committee members who are 40% male, 40% female and 20% discretionary across all national and regional committees.
 We encourage Property Council members to adopt similar pledges for their own organisations, including in recruitment, retention, management, and governance.

 Each member company is entitled to one vote for each committee.
-Votes for National Committee positions (NZCoRP, National Events, and Diversity and Inclusion) are automatically delegated to the main contact person that Property Council has against a membership record.
+Votes for National Committee positions (Retail and Diversity & Inclusion) are automatically delegated to the main contact person that Property Council has against a membership record.

 Votes for Regional Committee positions (Auckland, Central, Wellington and South Island) are automatically delegated to the regional contact person that Property Council has against a membership record.